guillem-edo/guillem-edo/README.md

 ## 🚀 Featured Projects

+- TICKET MANAGEMENT SYSTEM

+A Python-based tool designed to track and manage incidents in production lines.
+It offers features like incident logging, advanced filtering, MTBF (Mean Time Between Failures) calculations, and interactive data visualizations.
+The system integrates with Excel for data management and includes user authentication for different access levels.
+Built with a PyQt5 GUI, it ensures data persistence across sessions, enabling efficient monitoring and troubleshooting in production environments.

 - PET FRIENDS - DISTRIBUTION

 The executive report enclosed herein offers an in-depth analysis of sales data from a veterinary product distribution company.
 It provides strategic recommendations and actionable insights aimed at enhancing profitability and operational efficiency.